-Prerequisite: ART106 and ART110.
+Prerequisite: ART101W, ART106, ART110, or ART111.

 Introduction to the history and craft of varied fine art print and transferring techniques inclusive of relief, etching (intaglio), serigraphy (screen printing), calligraphy, solar plate printing and monoprinting.
 Traditional and contemporary modes of design, display and sales will be discussed.
 May be repeated for credit.
 Students repeating the course propose a self-directed study of advanced techniques within the medium.